maxio-com/stoplight-platform-api-docs/README.md

 ```

 It's useful to look at the pipeline output even if it's green as it might contain some warnings which can influence generated code.

-### How it works

-We are using [OpenAPI Generator](https://openapi-generator.tech/) to generate our SDKs.
-Configuration of generators are stored in repository [sdk-generator](https://github.com/maxio-com/sdk-generator).
-When PR is opened in `stoplight-platform-api-docs` with target branch `main`/`staging` then `build-sdk` pipeline is run to validate specification.

-`publish-sdk` workflow is run manually - it generates code for specified languages, pushes generated code to respective SDK repositories and opens PR in GitHub.